top of page

 Five decades of learning the art of understanding the subsurface.

 Last year marked 50 years since the Forties field began oil production in the Central North Sea.
-It’s not only a milestone for the energy industry in the UK, but serves as a World-class example of the challenges of understanding the subsurface.
-This has made it an ideal case study to use to learn from and last Semester I transformed our University of Aberdeen third year 'Principles of Energy Geoscience' course to involve time travel to the early years of North Sea exploration and put the students in the driving seat to explore, drill and discover the Forties Field, giving them the tools they need to understand and de-risk geological subsurface data.
+It’s not only a milestone for the energy industry in the UK, but serves as a World-class example of the challenges in understanding the subsurface.
+This has made it an ideal case study to use to learn from, and last Semester I transformed our University of Aberdeen third year 'Principles of Energy Geoscience' course and took our students back in time to the early years of North Sea exploration.
+The students were in the driving seat- exploring, drilling and discovering the Forties Field, giving them the tools they need to understand and de-risk geological subsurface data.
 Now as the world looks to decarbonise our energy system, we examined the role that depleted Fields such as Forties may play in carbon capture and storage and how knowledge of the subsurface can provide opportunities for geological energy storage solutions.

 History of the Forties Field